Investigators Sift Through Evidence In Polk County Shooting of 4

 Investigators continued to sift through evidence in the garage of that home where the quadruple homicide happened and could be seen moving around the crime scene all afternoon as they gather more information to piece this tragedy and the moments leading up to it together.

 The suspect, 33-year-old Brian Riley lives in Brandon about 20 miles from the victims’ home on Socrum Loop Road.
-Riley is a former marine sharpshooter who police say engaged in a firefight with officers before surrendering.READ MORE: Midtown Tampa Holding A Watch Party For The Tampa Bay Bucs Thursday, September 9
+Riley is a former marine sharpshooter who police say engaged in a firefight with officers before surrendering.READ MORE: Hernando County Sheriff's Office Mourns Deputy Who Died From COVID-19

 When deputies interviewed him, the suspect described himself as “a survivalist” and confessed to being on methamphetamines, Judd told reporters Sunday.
 The suspect’s girlfriend told authorities that he had been diagnosed with PTSD and had been acting erratically in the past week, saying that he could speak directly to god, according to the sheriff.
 He says there is no connection between the shooter and the victims.

 CW44 reached out to the Polk County Sheriff’s Office who said they aren’t releasing any more details at this time.
-Make sure to stick with CW44 News on air and online as we continue to follow this developing story.
+Make sure to stay with CW44 News At 10 on air and online as we continue to follow this developing story.

-Watch Full Press Conference HereMORE NEWS: City Of Tampa Launches New Website For Job Seekers
+Watch the full Press Conference with Sheriff Grady Judd.MORE NEWS: Fatal Crash Resulting In One Killed And One Arrested